launchdarkly/js-core/packages/sdk/vercel/README.md

 const flagValue = await ldClient.variation('my-flag', ldContext, true);
 ```

-To learn more, head straight to the [complete reference guide for this SDK](https://docs.launchdarkly.com/sdk/server-side/vercel).
+To learn more, see the [examples](examples/README.md) in this repository or head straight to the [complete reference guide for this SDK](https://docs.launchdarkly.com/sdk/server-side/vercel).

 ## Developing this SDK